In this article, we will cover what GitOps is, what benefits an organization gains from GitOps, and how to scale GitOps for the enterprise.

 In the not too distant past, the author of this article owned deployments for an ecommerce application.
 The process involved a deployment pipeline, but also many manual processes, and requests to various internal service providers.
 Every six weeks, new changes were deployed, concluding a process that spanned months when you include the software development process.
 Something as simple as a few application code changes, or modifications to configuration files, were a large production.
 At the first sign of trouble, it was a requirement to roll back and conduct another six week test cycle.

-That six week run-up consisted of deploying, testing, and retesting in each pre-production environment.
+That six-week run-up consisted of deploying, testing, and retesting in each pre-production environment.
 If a change required firewall updates, additional server resources, or anything outside of the scope of deploying the codebase, that required a minimum two week leadup for each environment—often longer.
-No change could be initiated for production prior to testing in every lower environment, and infrastructure changes across multiple environments could not be completed in a single six week cycle.
+No change could be initiated for production prior to testing in every lower environment, and infrastructure changes across multiple environments could not be completed in a single six-week cycle.

 Anyone who has had to onboard into an engineering organization is likely very familiar with the headache of dealing with multiple authoritative systems.
-One system for firewalls, another system for DNS, a few more systems for provisioning compute if you’re on-prem, as well as in the cloud, a version control system, and finally, a CI/CD pipeline tool.
-Unless your organization has an exceptional cultural commitment to documenting everything, it’s as much a job to know where to find the answer as it is to parse it.
+One system for firewalls, another system for DNS, a few more systems for provisioning compute infrastructure if you’re on-prem, as well as in the cloud, a version control system, and finally, a CI/CD pipeline tool.
+Unless your organization has an exceptional cultural commitment to documenting everything, it’s as much of a full time job to know where to find the answer as it is to parse it.